section-engineering-education/engineering-education/content/articles/using-django-in-kivy-application/index.md

 ![Task Created](/engineering-education/using-django-in-kivy-application/task_created.png)

-Our Django API is working and we can now proceed to creating the `kivy` application.
+Our Django API is working and we can now proceed to create the `kivy` application.

 ### Creating the Kivy application
 Let's create a `main.py` in a folder of choice.

 Here, we'll be using the same directory as our `TodoAPI` project folder.

 We are going to get started with these lines of code in the `main.py` file.
-The `TodoApp` is our main entry point of our application and every execution begins from there.
+The `TodoApp` is the main entry point of our application and every execution begins from there.

 `[YOUR-FOLDER]/main.py`